dominiquedevriese/ogp-notes/modular_effects.md

 Enforcing representation invariants was only possible when classes' internal state was properly encapsulated by making all class variables private and by avoiding representation exposure.
 However, this was not the only reason for encapsulating internal state.
-It also allowed us to easily [change representations](lecture2part1.md): properly encapsulated classes can switch to a different representation without breaking their clients' expectations.
+It also allowed us to easily [change representations](lecture2part1.md#encapsulating-the-fields-of-class-interval): properly encapsulated classes can switch to a different representation without breaking their clients' expectations.
-TODO: where is this explained in the course?
 In other words, when an API is properly encapsulated, clients can be left unaware of internal used to implement it.

 Similar situations arise when dealing with external effects.